-The AGM on 28 April 2010 elected Björn Björnsson as Board Chairman and Håkan Larsson, Mathias Uhlén, Carl Björkman and Eva Gidlöf as members of the Board.
+The AGM on 28 April 2011 elected Björn Björnsson as Board Chairman and Håkan Larsson, Mathias Uhlén, Carl Björkman and Eva Gidlöf as regular Board members.
 Information about the Board members and the CEO is presented at the end of the corporate governance report.
 Attorney Niklas Larsson from Wistrands Advokatbyrå has served as Secretary of the Board.

 The Board is responsible for the company's organisation and management of the company's affairs, but not for operating activities.
 The tasks of the Board are to assess the company's financial situation, continuously monitor activities, adopt a procedural plan, appoint a CEO and define the separation of duties.
-The work of the Board includes development of the company's strategy and business plan in such a way that the
+The work of the Board includes development of the company's strategy and business plan in such a way that the long-term interests of the shareholders are served in the best possible way.